Florifulgurator/LogSocket/README.md

 # LogSocket
 ~ My cross-platform diagnostics logging tool ~

-Just starting with GitHub...
+Demonstrable version coming soon...

 The whole Thing (if it is one) started as a wild programming exercise in late September 2023.
-I wanted to get fluent again after some years of hiatus and try out everything except databases.
-Java has evolved significantly since my last time and starts to become fun even for an old Perl aficionado.
-The JavaScript machine became at least half as fast as Java.
-Time to take this language (functional programming) more seriously, do some comparative linguistics and revisit some basic Java-JavaScript-WWW technology...

-The exercise consists of a hybrid of the chat server pattern and the logger pattern, plus, a helpful user interface for big monospaced plain text in technicolor. -- The latter was my first motivation: Merging logger streams in terminal windows is nothing new since the early days of Unix.
-Putting diagnostics print messages in code has been frowned upon since the C debugger with kernel dumps...
-But the user interfaces are still lacking.
-To see the trees in the forest of diagnostics text we need to color them.
-The diversity of trees requires a label system beyond the log levels of RFC 5424 (TRACE, DEBUG, INFO, WARN, ERROR).
+I wanted to get fluent again after some years of hiatus and try out everything, from CSS to JavaScript to Java - except databases.
+The exercise consists of a hybrid of the chat server pattern and the logger pattern, plus, a helpful user interface for big monospaced plain text in technicolor.

 A nice experimental result is the Erlang distribution in situ, which was first found for early telephone systems and also looks valid in my 3-websocket system: This sample uses a plain java.net.http.WebSocket logger, a Tomcat javax.websocket server, and a JavaScript websocket client in a Chrome browser window in an elderly laptop.
 (A javax.websocket logger at a 2nd Tomcat is half as fast, with a similar looking distribution.
 TODO: Try TooTallNate's org.java_websocket, perhaps minimize for logger.)
 ```